magento/merchdocs/src/sales-channels/asc/amazon-pre-setup-tasks.md

 ## Additional configurations

-When your Amazon account is set up and active, there are several Commercee recommendations that will help streamline the Amazon Sales Channel onboarding process.
+When your Amazon account is set up and active, there are several Commerce recommendations that will help streamline the Amazon Sales Channel onboarding process.

 ### Review and note any products you don't want to list on Amazon